In “The (Uncomfortable) Truth About Disability” we explain:

 “People living in the most disadvantaged communities face the highest risk of dying by suicide.”
 So says the Samaritans charity.
-In the foreword to its 2017 report “Dying from inequality: Socioeconomic disadvantage and suicidal behaviour”, Ruth Sutherland, the Samaritans CEO stated:
+In the foreword to its 2017 report “Dying from inequality: Socioeconomic disadvantage and suicidal behaviour”, Ruth Sutherland, the Samaritans CEO commented:

 “Living in poverty shouldn’t mean losing your life.
 Going through difficult times, like losing your job or being in debt, shouldn’t mean not wanting to live.
 But that is what’s happening in the UK and Ireland today.
 Suicide is killing the most disadvantaged and vulnerable people, devastating families and communities.”

 The influence of disability on suicidal behaviour

 Important research was published in December 2011 carried out by senior personnel representing: Department of Health Sciences, College of Medicine, Biological Sciences and Psychology, University of Leicester, The School of Medicine, Swansea University, University College London, Department of Mental Health Sciences, Kings College London, Institute of Psychiatry National Centre for Social Research, and the Academic Unit of Psychiatry, School of Social and Community Medicine, University of Bristol.

 A random probability sample comprising 7,461 respondents were interviewed throughout 2007 for the third national survey of psychiatric morbidity of adults in England.
 About one in every 150 adults in England had made a suicide attempt in the past 12 months.
 “Those with some form of disability were four times more likely to have attempted suicide after adjusting for significant socio demo-graphic and socio economic correlates.
 Difficulty in managing ones financial affairs (budgeting and paying bills) and dealing with paperwork (writing letters and filling in forms) appear to have a greater influence on the likelihood of suicide attempts than difficulties in carrying out personal care, practical or household activities.”